 Prerequisite: Placement recommendation.
 Fee: yes.
-Fall 10, Winter 11, Fall 11, Winter 12
+Fall 13, Winter 14, Fall 14, Winter 15

 Concentration on the concepts of focus, organization, and development of expository writing.
 Introduction to research skills and writing, and the use of technology in composition.
 One additional weekly period of tutoring is required.
 Students must receive a final grade of at least C or retake the course.
+Credits from this course are not counted toward the English major.